EshwarRachala/d3-er/README.md

  var svg = d3.svg('body')
 ```

-- If any property needs to be changed
+- If any property needs to be changed/ added

 ```js
 svg.style('background-color', 'lime')